Exness

 Regulation & Safety

-Exness (Cy) Ltd operates under CySEC license number 178/12, which places the EU entity within the European regulatory framework and ensures compliance with all ESMA requirements for retail client protection.
-CySEC regulation requires Exness to maintain minimum capital adequacy ratios, submit to regular audits, follow strict rules around client fund handling and corporate governance, and comply with MiFID II obligations including best execution reporting and transaction transparency.
-All EU client funds are held in segregated accounts at major banks, completely separate from Exness's operational capital, ensuring that client money is protected in the event of corporate financial difficulties and cannot be used for business purposes.
-EU clients are covered by the Investor Compensation Fund, which provides protection up to EUR 20,000 per eligible client in the event of broker insolvency.
-Negative balance protection is guaranteed for all retail clients under ESMA regulations, meaning traders cannot owe Exness money even if their account balance goes negative due to extreme market gaps or flash crashes.
-Exness also holds an FCA license in the United Kingdom (730729), which provides additional regulatory credibility given the FCA's reputation as one of the world's most respected financial regulators.
-The FSA Seychelles license (SD025) serves the offshore entity that offers higher leverage and fewer restrictions, though EU clients are served exclusively through the CySEC entity with full ESMA protections.
+Exness (Cy) Ltd holds CySEC license number 178/12, placing the entity within the European regulatory framework.
+However, Exness closed retail onboarding for EU, EEA, and UK residents in 2019 — the CySEC and FCA licences underpin the group's regulatory credibility and institutional standing rather than active EU retail service.
+European retail traders cannot open Exness accounts.
+The CySEC licence requires Exness to maintain minimum capital adequacy ratios, submit to regular audits, follow strict rules around client fund handling and corporate governance, and comply with MiFID II obligations including best execution reporting and transaction transparency.
+The Investor Compensation Fund (up to EUR 20,000) and negative balance protection under ESMA technically apply to the CySEC entity, but since no EU retail clients are onboarded, these protections are not practically available to European traders.
+Exness also holds an FCA license in the United Kingdom (730729), which provides additional regulatory credibility given the FCA's reputation as one of the world's most respected financial regulators — again, UK retail onboarding is also closed.
+The FSA Seychelles license (SD025) serves the offshore entity through which Exness actively onboards non-EU retail clients, offering higher leverage and fewer restrictions.
 Exness has made a notable commitment to operational transparency that is unusual among retail brokers.
 The company publishes real-time trading volume data, quarterly financial reports audited by Deloitte, and detailed execution quality statistics, allowing prospective and existing clients to verify the broker's claims about volume, liquidity, and execution performance independently.
 This transparency initiative is a meaningful differentiator, as most competitors provide only vague claims about execution quality and volume without verifiable data.
 Exness has no history of material regulatory sanctions or enforcement actions from CySEC, the FCA, or any other regulator, maintaining a clean compliance record across all jurisdictions.
 The company uses SSL encryption for all client communications, offers two-factor authentication for account security, and handles personal data in compliance with GDPR requirements.
-While CySEC regulation does not carry the prestige of BaFin oversight (held by Pepperstone and IG) or banking licenses (held by Saxo and Swissquote), it provides a solid regulatory foundation that ensures EU clients receive all mandatory protections.

 Verdict

 Exness is an excellent choice for experienced, cost-conscious traders who prioritize pricing flexibility, execution quality, and fast fund access above platform variety and educational support.
 The Pro account's combination of 0.3 pip spreads and zero commission is genuinely difficult to beat at any volume level, and the five-account-type structure means there is a pricing model optimized for virtually every trading style from micro-lot testing to professional high-volume scalping.
 The instant withdrawal processing is a transformative feature that no other major broker has replicated at scale, eliminating the anxiety and inconvenience of multi-day withdrawal waits that remain standard across the industry.
 The $10 minimum deposit, free deposits and withdrawals, and absence of inactivity fees create a cost-friendly environment that respects the trader's capital at every touchpoint.
 Where Exness falls short is in the areas that matter most to beginners and traders who value platform ecosystem diversity.
-The educational resources are basic at best, consisting of introductory articles and simple tutorials that cannot compete with the structured courses, live webinars, and interactive learning tools offered by XTB, XM, or IG.
+The educational resources are basic at best, consisting of introductory articles and simple tutorials that cannot compete with the structured courses, live webinars, and interactive learning tools offered by eToro, XM, or IG.
 The absence of cTrader and TradingView limits the platform choice to MetaTrader and the relatively basic Exness Terminal, which will be a dealbreaker for traders who depend on those platforms for their analysis and execution workflow.
-The brand is also less established and less recognized in the European market compared to competitors like IG, Pepperstone, or XTB who have invested heavily in EU marketing and local presence, which may give pause to traders who value brand heritage, market familiarity, and established local operations.
+Critically, Exness does not serve EU, EEA, or UK retail traders — onboarding was closed in 2019 and the signup process rejects European residents at the country-of-residence step.
+European traders seeking similar cost structures should consider Pepperstone (CySEC-regulated EU entity with BaFin, FCA and ASIC group licences, 0.0 pip raw spreads) or IC Markets (CySEC-regulated, cTrader support).
 Compared to IC Markets, its closest competitor in the cost-focused ECN space, Exness offers arguably better pricing through the Pro account but fewer platform options since IC Markets supports cTrader and TradingView alongside MetaTrader.
-Against Pepperstone, Exness wins on pricing across most account types but Pepperstone counters with BaFin regulation and four-platform flexibility.
+Against Pepperstone, Exness wins on pricing across most account types but Pepperstone counters with active EU availability, strong multi-jurisdiction regulation, and four-platform flexibility.
 Against XM, Exness offers dramatically lower trading costs but XM wins comprehensively on education, multilingual support, and beginner accessibility.
-The 8.8 overall score reflects a broker that excels in pricing, execution, and fund access speed, balanced against limitations in platform variety, educational content, and European brand recognition that prevent it from reaching the very top tier.
+The 9.4 overall score reflects a broker that excels in pricing, execution, and fund access speed, balanced against limitations in platform variety, educational content, and the critical fact that EU/EEA/UK residents cannot open accounts — making this review relevant primarily to non-European traders or as context for understanding Exness's position in the global broker landscape.

 How to Open an Account with Exness